Mohammedzeheer/MernPractise-/Notes/node.md

  ______________________________________

-  CORS is a security mechanism implemented in web browsers that allows web applications running in one domain to request resources from another domain in a controlled manner.
+  CORS is a security mechanism implemented in web browsers that allows web applications running in one domain to request resources from anoth er domain in a controlled manner.

 ------------------------------------------------------------------------------------------------------------